Edragon/edragon.github.io/Chip-dat/linear-technology-dat/linear-technology-dat.md

 # linear-technology-dat

+## filter

+LTC1060 - Universal Dual Filter Building Block

+The LTC® 1060 consists of two high performance, switched capacitor filters.

+Each filter, together with 2 to 5 resistors, can produce various 2nd order filter functions such as lowpass, bandpass, highpass notch and allpass.

+The center frequency of these functions can be tuned by an external clock or by an external clock and resistor ratio.
+Up to 4th order full biquadratic functions can be achieved by cascading the two filter blocks.

+Any of the classical filter configurations (like Butterworth, Chebyshev, Bessel, Cauer) can be formed.

+## bandgap reference

 LT1460 - Micropower Precision Series Reference Family

 The LT®1460 is a micropower bandgap reference that combines very high accuracy and low drift with low power dissipation and small package size.

+## Power

 LT1963A Series - 1.5A, Low Noise, Fast Transient Response LDO Regulators